abbodi1406/BatUtil/WHD-W8.1UI/README.md

 * Perform pending cleanup operation for online OS after restarting

+## Updated ISO recommendation:

+* Creating updated iso file for a distribution target require either of:
+> install Windows ADK
+place oscdimg.exe or cdimage.exe in the same folder next to W10UI.cmd
+* Otherwise, embedded Powershell/.NET function `DIR2ISO` will be used to create the iso

 ## How to:

 * Recommended Host OS: Windows 7 or later